 David’s House strives to create a safe home-like environment for you and your family.
 Background checks are done to protect your safety and the safety of all guests, staff, and volunteers.
 To this end, David’s House utilizes resources to screen an individual’s suitability for staying in a shared living environment among the other guests.
 A criminal record which reveals behavior that may adversely affect another individual’s health, safety, welfare, and ability to peacefully enjoy David’s House shall result in that individual’s room request being denied.

 There is no cost to you.

 The results of the background check will remain on file for one year (365 days).
-If an additional stay is needed after six months, you will be asked to complete the background process again.
+If an additional stay is needed after one year, you will be asked to complete the background process again.

 Certain identifying information collected about you or your family members will be shared ONLY with a third-party screening service (see below).
 The information obtained during the background check process will be used by staff at David’s House to determine whether to grant access to our program and will only be shared with those individuals or entities that David’s House deems necessary to review the information and ONLY to assure safety for all.

 Who Checks Records

 We enlisted the service of a national company, BCS Background Screening, to assist us in performing these background checks.
 They secure all data and will release information about you only to staff at David’s House.

 BCS will conduct its search against a large database for criminal convictions as well as the National Sex Offender Public Registry.
 We do not consider past arrest records that did not result in a conviction.
 We might consider an arrest that has not yet been settled in court.
 We will not collect data about your consumer habits or your credit.